 Welcome!
 (Céad míle fáilte!)

 Kevin’s Pub is a virtual pub – a meeting place on the web.
-It was designed to mimic an actual pub, which can be difficult to find in Texas, unless you’re in one of the larger cities.
+It was designed to mimic an actual pub, which could be difficult to find in Texas, unless you’re in one of the larger cities.
 By “pub”, I mean a pub, not a sports bar, not a singles bar, not a biker bar, not a disco, but a pub – a quiet place to have a pint and a conversation.
 Our history is recounted here.
-My story (sic) is here, and is mostly correct.
-You can see our proposed “brick and mortar” locations here, along with their proposed new name.

 As in a real pub, there will be discussions, arguments and pints of Guinness.
 That was the original mission statement in 1994 or thereabouts.

-Almost instantly after creation (well, within a few years), I realized that a mailing list would be a more appropriate venue for a virtual pub, so the Yahoo Group was created.
+Almost instantly after creation (well, within a few years), I realized that a email list would be a more appropriate venue for a virtual pub, so the Yahoo Group was created.
 (It was a very quiet group until Yahoo killed the groups.
 Now, it’s really quiet.)